How do upcycling and cosmetic ingredients work together?

 Driven by its willingness to act sustainably and highly committed to its corporate social responsibility, French cosmetics manufacturer ALPOL Cosmetique has developed a full line of skincare range called Upcycl’Care.

-- Upcycl’Cleansing oil : It is composed with more than 50% upcycled raw materials from sesame oil, apricot oil and sunflower oil.
+• Upcycl’Cleansing oil : It is composed with more than 50% upcycled raw materials from seeds recycled by the food industry into sesame oil.
 This oil is designed to remove all types of make-up, even waterproof.
 Its texture transforms into milk on contact with water for a gentle cleansing of the skin without drying effect.

-- Upcycl’Serum : It is composed of upcycled active ingredients such as macadamia oil, lemon water extract, sesame oil and rambutan leaf extract.
-They have been selected to help to preserve the skin’s youthfulness thanks to anti-wrinkle and moisturising properties.
+• Upcycl’Serum : It is composed of upcycled active ingredients such as lemon water extract resulting from the process of drying fruit for the agri-food industry, nuts recycled by the agri-food industry into oil such as macadamia oil or sesame oil and rambutan leaf extract.
 This gel-cream serum is formulated to fit perfectly into a daily skin care routine.

 Are you looking to develop a sustainable skincare range with upcycled active ingredients?
 Would you like to be supported in the design or formulation of upcycled cosmetic ingredients?